 When she was pregnant with their second child, her parents were not celebrating just yet, as they were more concerned about how they would manage two kids with their less than generous income and the rising cost of living in Singapore.
 Ruth shares that her family copes with the challenges in cost by adjusting their expectations and desires.
 They choose to frequent places that are much nearer home and accessible by public transport.

 As a parent, I would want my children to enjoy their childhood and not be caught up in the rat race within the education system.
-While I can try to ensure that time is more meaningfully spent with my child at home, letting him to play freely and creativity, it is still a challenge to not worry about how my child will manage with the pressure of learning his A-B-Cs and 1-2-3s, and the need to catch up with the “supposed” developmental milestones among his peers when he enters pre-school or kindergarten.
+While I can try to ensure that time is more meaningfully spent with my child at home, letting him play freely and creativity, it is still a challenge to not worry about how my child will manage with the pressure of learning his A-B-Cs and 1-2-3s, and the need to catch up with the “supposed” developmental milestones among his peers when he enters pre-school or kindergarten.

-At the same time, with the competitive demand for childcare or kindergarten centres in Singapore (given the long waiting list for each centres), I am also worried if there is a place nearby our home where he can study in the future.
+At the same time, with the competitive demand for childcare or kindergarten centres in Singapore (given the long waiting list for each centre), I am also worried if there is a place nearby our home where he can study in the future.
 With the competition like these, it is hard to tell a parent not to worry about their child’s education.

 Written by Yvonne Chee.